-And it is equally easy to vindicate the ritual, this power-ful realization of the past.
+And it is equally easy to vindicate the ritual, this powerful realization of the past.
 It would be a superficial statement to think that ceremonies are simply in decay in the century of progress and that they are not fit to hold a candle to descriptive prose or elating poetry.
 The everlasting formula, the reduplication which guarantees us against the inroad of an uncertain future must not be of ecclesiastical shape.
 In these United States the lawyers are the priesthood of the formula.
 In fact, modern democracies find their most sacred ritual in parliamentary speech and procedure.
-At all cccasions, whether suitable or not, the 'Anybody second?' 'the motion is carried,' and so on and so forth, show the tremendous power of the formula formula formula formula. of the formula for binding society together.
+At all occasions, whether suitable or not, the "anybody second?," "the motion is carried," and so on, show the tremendous power of the formula for binding society together.

 It is this binding power which alone deserves to be termed religion.
 And perhaps this is the point where the change between the new realistic school of thinkers and the traditional can be seen most clearly.
-Meillet is perfectly willing to admit that religious ceremonies are practically always using a language that differs from that which a man uses in the crdinary course of life.
-"Lorsqu'ils accomplissent des rites les hommes recourent à des manières de parler spéciales."
+Meillet is perfectly willing to admit that religious ceremonies practically always use a language that differs from that which a man uses in the ordinary course of life.
+"Whenever they perform rituals men return to manners of speech that are peculiar."
 This could be reversed with more propriety.
 For it is a logical mistake to seek the ritual outside the speech and to ascribe a special speech to the ritual.
 The special speech is the ritual.
 That's just it.
-Regardless of the contents of a man's speech, his degrees of reli-ficus "boundedness" is marked clearly by all the occasions where he will use a conventional, a ritualistic, a sclemn language.
+Regardless of the contents of a man's speech, his degree of religious "boundedness" is marked clearly by all the occasions where he will use a conventional, a ritualistic, a solemn language.
 Established religion knows about this bondage, atheists try to forget it.

 Man is answerable for reality and he fulfills this calling by preserving the full life of reality.
-All reality tends backward, forward, inward or cutward.
+All reality tends backward, forward, inward or outward.
 This means four original approaches to reality, and four different aggregate states for the speaker:

-"Man is beyond the It and I. The 'I' is boundless; 'It" asks 'why?'
-By 'you' I'm changed into your 'thee,' And all together sing their we."
+Man is beyond the It and I.

+The "I" is boundless; "It" asks "why?"

+By "you" I'm changed into your "thee,"

+And all together sing their we.

 And this is equally true of a nation which puts up legislation, sciences, arts and rituals, or when a writer shifts between novel, drama and lyric to express himself, or when the man in the street tours between his grammatical forms.
-To him who is interested in a more subtle terminology, let me say that I find myself in agree-ment with him that forward, backward, etc., is perhaps too simple.
+To him who is interested in a more subtle terminology, let me say that I find myself in agreement with him that forward, backward, inward and outward, is perhaps too simple.
 Plasticity, conventionality, aggressiveness, and elation are more exact descriptions of the human attitudes.
 A man is plastic under the impact of an imperative, he is aggressive where he dissects the world by figures, forms, and the calculus, he is elated where he trusts his inner revelations, and he is conventional or repetitive where he reduplicates the past.

-Reduplicating, Plastic, Elated and Aggressive are, then, the potentialities of man as reyealing or concealing truth.
+Reduplicating, plastic, elated and agressive are, then, the potentialities of man as revealing or concealing truth.
 Thought, language, literature obey the same forming principles.
-The group, the high-strung artist, a nation like Italy today or Russia yesterday, an educated man or a savage-all are compelled to answer for one or more tendencies cf self-realization whenever they think, write or speak.
-And realization is approached not in one way but by a plurality of mccds, the plastic, aggressive, elated and conventional.
+The group, the high-strung artist, a nation like Italy today or Russia yesterday, an educated man or a savage-all are compelled to answer for one or more tendencies of self-realization whenever they think, write or speak.
+And realization is approached not in one way but by a plurality of moods, the plastic, aggressive, elated and conventional.
 One cannot speak of man without listening to his own remarks about himself.
 He knows more than the indifferent scientist about the tragedy in and around him.